Senators call on Biden to impose sanctions over Hong Kong paper closure

 However, in its latest report to Congress required under the bill in May, the Treasury Department did not identify any foreign financial institutions doing business with those persons.

-Reporting by David Brunnstrom in Washington; Editing by Matthew Lewis and David Gregorio
+Reporting by David Brunnstrom in Washington; Additional reporting by Alun John in Hong Kong; Editing by Matthew Lewis, David Gregorio and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.